 Introduction

-The current landscape of food certifications like BRCGS, IFS, and FSSC 22000 primarily focuses on validation – ensuring that comply with specific and checklists.
+The current landscape of food safety certifications like BRCGS, IFS, and FSSC 22000 primarily focuses on – ensuring that companies comply with specific and checklists.
 While this provides some assurance, it overemphasizes paperwork and neglects the actual effectiveness of food safety systems.

 This shift towards validation has inadvertently created a gap between certification and .
 As a result, we’re seeing more recalls, increased audit costs, and a growing distrust in the certification process itself.
 The solution lies in a return to verification, and real-time food safety assurance may be the key to bridging this gap.